luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 We need to investigate whether there were unexpected errors during measurements.
 Despite the meticulous preparation to set up a reliable measurement setup, there are still unexpected events that can randomly appear and ruin our measurements.
 Hence, now that we have all data, we need to search for measurements that are not representative of a common execution of the software.
-For example, it is quite common that, somewhere amongst the 30 executions, there is one or two were interrupted by some unexpected error – consequently, the execution is shorter and spends less energy – falsely appearing as more energy efficient.
+For example, it is quite common that, somewhere amongst the 30 executions, there is one or two that failed to finish due to some unexpected error – consequently, the execution is shorter and spends less energy – falsely appearing as more energy efficient.
 In other cases, it could happen that the system executed an unexpected task that seldom happens and we did not anticipate.
 We need to get rid of all these samples since they create unwanted bias in our results.

 There are a few strategies to detect and mitigate these errors.
 The first setup is to create a plot of the distribution of each sample – i.e., the distribution of the energy consumption of each software version.
 My favourite plot for this purpose is a mix of a violin and a box plot.

 ![Violin plots](/img/blog/2021-08-20/normal_data.svg){: class="center-block" width="500px" }
 <p class="text-center text-muted"><small markdown="span">Plot of the distribution of energy consumption for versions `A` and `B`.
 [View source][Plots source].</small></p>

 The plot above shows that the distributions have a bell shape.
-By looking at the plots we can say that most likely the samples follow a Normal distribution.
+By looking at the plots we can say that most likely the samples follow a normal distribution.
 This is exactly how we want our energy data to look.
 Now imagine that we have a few data points that deviate from the others.
 The shape of the distributions could start looking somehow like this:

 ![Violin plots](/img/blog/2021-08-20/paranormal_data.svg){: class="center-block" width="500px" }